Carbone13/agg-2.6/README.md

 Anti-Grain Geometry library, written by Maxim Shemanarev in C++.
 It is an Open Source, 2D vector graphics library.
 Agg produces pixel images in memory from vectorial data.

+## About the Fork
+This fork is a cleanup of the original project, indeed removing the docs and the website.

+Sources are now located in the root, for easier CMake integration as a dependency.

 ## About the Project
 Anti-Grain Geometry (AGG) is an Open Source, free of charge graphic library, written in industrially standard C++.
 The terms and conditions of use AGG are described on The License page.
 AGG doesn't depend on any graphic API or technology.
 Basically, you can think of AGG as of a rendering engine that produces pixel images in memory from some vectorial data.
 But of course, AGG can do much more than that.
 The ideas and the philosophy of AGG are: